Welcome to Java!

 - A+ Computer Science: This was developed by a teacher in Texas.
 It was praised by teachers I met in Summer workshops.
 A+ CS is offered as a full curriculum but the teachers I spoke with use it as a supplemental resource.
 The price is relatively low, so I requested it and hope to obtain access soon.

 - Edhesive: This is the one I chose to use!

 Edhesive has offered CS-A curriculum for five years.
 They claim an AP pass rate above the national average for schools that us their resources.
 Amazon demonstrated faith in Edhesive when they formed a partnership with them this year.
 Amazon pledged $50 million to CS education efforts and a portion of this helps Adhesive offer reduce rates to Title1 schools.
-Some of this will also go to scholarships and internship programs.
+Some of these funds will also go toward scholarships and internship programs.
 For example, Amazon just announced a $10k scholarship opportunity for students who complete Edhesive's CS-A curriculum and pass the AP test.
 This is new information and they still defining the details.
 There is the bonus perk that anyone who passes the AP test and qualifies for reduced lunch receives extra KEES money.